-South Korea Tries For Homerun With Spit-less, Fan-less Baseball Season
+You're Out!
+No Fans — Or Spitting — As Baseball Returns To South Korea

 "[You could] limit the amount of people in a stadium," he said on the Yes Network, "and make sure you seat them in a way where they are really quite separated.
 And maybe even wearing the facial covers, a mask."

 But Fauci says it's more likely there'll be a version of baseball with no spectators, "television baseball," like the Korean model.
-With eyes trained on South Korea, Major League Baseball has been discussing a similar idea, including no fans, close monitoring of players with regular temperature checks, limited travel, in Arizona, where all 30 teams would play the season in a sort of bubble in the Phoenix area.
+With eyes trained on South Korea, Major League Baseball has been discussing a similar idea, including no fans, close monitoring of players with regular temperature checks, limited travel — in Arizona, where all 30 teams would play the season in a sort of bubble in the Phoenix area.

-Meanwhile, in Busan, South Korea, Dan Straily says he's grateful to be playing baseball.
+Meanwhile, in Busan, South Korea, Straily says he's grateful to be playing baseball.

 "Just the fact that we get to be starting our season," he says, "show us that things are trending the right way in this country."